All Episodes

 And voters view her as less decisive and less inspiring than just three months ago when she launched her campaign.

-This according to the latest AP poll.
+This, according to the latest AP poll.

 The survey offers a series of warning signs for the leading Democrat candidate.

-For her prospects are questions about her compassion for average Americans, which is a quality that fueled Obama's White House victories.
+Most troubling, it says here, for her prospects are questions about her compassion for average Americans, which is a quality that fueled Obama's White House victories.

-So apparently, in the AP story, or in the AP poll, Henry uh Hillary does not show well on this whole idea that she cares about the little guy.
+So apparently, in the AP story or in the AP poll, Hillary does not show well on this whole idea that she cares about the little guy, that she understands the little guy.

 Now, I have a different take on this.